skip content

 3. Your average earnings throughout your working life in Canada.

-As noted on the federal government’s website, the maximum monthly amount you could receive if you started your CPP at age 65 in 2023 would be $1,306.57, based on contributing the yearly maximum amount for 40 years.
-The average monthly payment for new benefits starting in June 2023 at age 65 was $772.71.
+The maximum monthly amount you could receive if you started your CPP at age 65 in 2024 would be $1,364.60, based on contributing the yearly maximum amount for 40 years.
+The average monthly payment for new benefits starting in April 2024 at age 65 was $816.52.

-There are a number of other factors that may affect your pension amount; you can read more about those situations on the Government of Canada’s website.
+There are several other factors that may affect your pension amount.
+To learn more, visit the Government of Canada’s website.

 How do I know the CPP will be there for me when I retire?